mendix/docs/content/en/docs/appstore/modules/genai/concepts/function-calling.md

 For more general information on this topic, see [OpenAI: Function Calling](https://platform.openai.com/docs/guides/function-calling) or [Anthropic Claude: Tool Use](https://docs.anthropic.com/en/docs/tool-use).

-## 3 Function calling with the GenAI Commons module and the LLM Connectors {#llm-connector}
+## 3 Function Calling with the GenAI Commons Module and the LLM Connectors {#llm-connector}

 Both the [OpenAI Connector](/appstore/modules/genai/openai/_index) and [Amazon Bedrock Connector](/appstore/modules/aws/amazon-bedrock) support function calling by leveraging the [GenAI Commons module](/appstore/modules/genai/genai-commons/).
 In both connectors, function calling is supported for all chat completions operations.
 All entity, attribute and activity names in this section refer to the GenAI Commons module.